 Since 2010, Cambodia has witnessed robust economic growth, and its economy has been expanding rapidly due to its strong tourism sector and emergence as a manufacturing hub, particularly in textiles and apparel and agro-processing.
 The government has prioritized attracting foreign direct investment (FDI) and has established a fairly liberal foreign investment regime.
 However, Cambodia’s investment climate remains challenging for investors due to regulatory barriers.
-In 2020, it received US$3.6 billion of inbound FDI versus US$1.8 billion five years earlier, an increase of 100 percent.
-Due to the COVID-19 pandemic and economic fallout, Cambodia’s real GDP decreased in 2020 by 3.1 percent.
+In 2021, Cambodia received US$3.4 billion of inbound FDI versus US$2.4 billion five years earlier, an increase of 41 percent, and real GDP grew by 2.1 percent.

 Cambodia’s high growth potential, low-wage workers, few limitations on full foreign ownership of local assets, and tax holidays have prompted foreign firms to explore investments in the country.
 However, the country’s relatively low-skilled labor force, small market size, weak infrastructure, and lack of regulatory transparency have presented challenges.
 As Cambodia still primarily relies on tourism and the textile and apparel industries, it ranks low on economic complexity, where it currently stands at 112 out of 146.

 Cambodia continues to actively attract FDI and has established a number of special economic zones (SEZs) to provide support in setting up and operating businesses; there were a total of 23 SEZs as of February 2020.
-Top sources of foreign investment in recent years have been China, South Korea and Vietnam.
+Top sources of foreign investment in recent years have been South Korea, the United Kingdom, Malaysia, and Japan.

 Recent Investment/Supply Chain Policies